hpi-epic/tukss2021-project4-intro/README.md

 - Should you a direct URL of the deployed Camunda Engine not work, visit the root page, i.e. `localhost:8080` and navigate from there
 - If prompted for a login, use `demo/demo`
 - I've run into an issue with `external forms` and opened an issue on the Camunda Forum: https://forum.camunda.org/t/quick-start-guide-out-of-date-404-on-external-form/27314

-# Things we found

-- Camunda Platform credentials `demo/demo` are not clearly communicated at the Camunda site